-Findings on storage conditions presented in table 2 indicated that there was existing sops that were followed to ensure proper storage (m=4.4 SD=.690),
+Findings on storage conditions presented in table 2 indicated that there is existing sops that are followed to ensure proper storage (m=4.4 SD=.690), there is enough storage space available (m=4.2, SD=1.22) and there is different storage equipment for different kinds of vaccines (m=3.9 SD=.873).

-SD=.873).
-However, it noted that storage equipment were not regularly checked for compliance (m=2.0, SD=1.20) and they are not fully functional (m=2.3, SD=.99).
+However, it noted that storage equipment are not regularly checked for compliance (m=2.0, SD=1.20) and they are not fully functional (m=2.3, SD=.99).

 The result revealed that the storage conditions were not generally fully compliant in some aspects of cold supply chain requirements and standards.
-Therefore there was storage conditions gap that could compromise quality of the medicine.
+Therefore there is storage conditions gap that could compromise quality of the medicine.
 The lack of regular check for compliance in most organizations meant that were no regular records which should be kept for at least the self-life of the stored materials or product.
 This implied that the records available did not adequately describe the storage and therefore some of the organizations incurred cost associated with improper storage.
 As such there is needed in these organizations to relook at their storage policies with a view to improve it.
 Storage conditions should be adequate to maintain the quality of the medicines and free from factors that can cause the deterioration of drug products.